 Operating Surface

-He controls the RIPE Database entry for AS210295, enabling him to modify aut-num attributes, route objects, and RPKI ROAs.
+He controls the RIPE Database entry for AS210295, enabling him to modify aut-num attributes, route entities, and RPKI ROAs.
 This registry authority would shape the ASN's global routing footprint if it ever announces prefixes.
 Currently, no IP resources are linked, so the role is latent.

 Matlschweiger matters because he holds operational authority over a live autonomous system in the global routing table.
 Changes to AS210295's registry or routing configuration could affect internet reachability and security.
 Analysts monitoring number-resource administration need to know who controls this ASN, especially given the absence of a corporate entity behind it.